 You will know you have tendonitis when you feel a burning or sharp stabbing pain in the joints, swelling in the area, tenderness, muscle weakness, and/or a grating feeling when the joint moves.

 Unlike muscles, tendons have almost no veins to bring them healing nutrients from a fresh supply of blood.
 This means tendons can take a long time to heal.
 Depending on the amount of damage, anywhere from 2 to 6 weeks.
 Imagine not moving your arm for 2 to 6 weeks.
 Chances are, that isn’t going to happen, right?
 This can cause scar tissue to form, which causes tendonitis even longer to heal.

 The typical response from doctors is the RICE method- this is rest, ice, compression, elevation.
 You will still need 2-6 weeks to heal the tendon.

 You must be wondering if there isn’t anything else that you can do!

 Luckily, there is- Massage Therapy.

 Yes, it can!
-There are several types of massage therapy that have been shown to help ease the pain of tendonitis while encouraging the tendon to heal and decrease inflammation.
+There are several types of massage therapy for tendonitis that have been shown to help ease the pain while encouraging the tendon to heal and decrease inflammation.